pudly/schmopera-hugo/content/articles/gareth-matteys-belladonna-is-unashamedly-queer.md

 ---
-title: Gareth Mattey's Belladonna is "unashamedly queer"
+title: "Gareth Mattey&#039;s Belladonna is &quot;unashamedly queer&quot;"
 ---

 ## What is a queer narrative, and how do you adapt "unashamedly queer" stories to a musical or operatic setting?